ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Note the difference between the Key Distribution Request and the Key Renewal Request: while the first one only triggers distribution (the renewal might have happened independently, e.g. because of expiration), the second one triggers the KDC to produce new individual keying material for the requesting node.

-Furthermore, policies can be set up so that, upon receiving a Key Renewal Request, the KDC replies to the client with an error response, and then performs a complete group rekeying (OPT8).
+Furthermore, policies can be set up so that, upon receiving a Key Renewal Request, the KDC performs a complete group rekeying before or after replying to the client (OPT8).

 ## Retrieval of Public Keys and Roles for Group Members {#sec-key-retrieval}